 So if nothing else, know it’s not just you.

-While it is important to stay active and not turn into a complete slug, this may or may not involve running.
+While it is important to stay active and not turn into a complete slug after your marathon, this may or may not involve running.

-The first two or so weeks post marathon should be a time for recovery, so if you keep running, keep it chill.
+The first two or so weeks post marathon should be a time for recovery.
+If you keep running, keep it chill.
 No crazy track workouts or tough speed work.
 Keep it to comfortably paced runs.

 Another approach is to keep active, but avoid running for a bit.
 I do this every so often when I have zero interest in putting on running shoes for a few weeks post marathon.